 Two different methods developed to assess ecological condition

 The Water Framework Directive indicates how the ecological condition of rivers, lakes, and coastal waters should be measured, but lacks a system for open ocean (pelagic), arctic, and land environments.
 To determine how to measure whether these ecosystems are in good ecological condition, an expert committee was founded.
 The committee submitted its recommendations in 2017.
+An English version of the first three chapters may be found here.
 In accordance with it, two methods were developed to measure condition: the Panel-Based Assessment of Ecosystem Condition (PAEC) and the Index-Based Ecological Condition Assessment (IBECA) These two methods are now being tested and further developed.
 The Norwegian Environment Agency has specified that the knowledge base must be improved so that the condition of all ecosystems can be assessed.

 Ecological condition in Norway in 2021